Skip to Main Content

 4. Pancake Breakfasts

 A pancake breakfast is on the opposite end of the spectrum from a gala when it comes to upfront investments.
-Pancakes are cheap and easy to make and can be made in bulk.
+Pancakes are cheap and easy to make, and they can be easily made in bulk.
 It’s also easy to address vegan or gluten-free guests with a few tweaks to the recipe.

 5. 5K Runs & Walkathons